desktopsetup/BadOS/README.md

 # BadOS
 Fun BadUSB scripts for iOS!
+ㅤ
+ㅤ

-More TOOLs for iOS instead of boring scripts like opeing a website and thats it. pretty boring
+More TOOLs for iOS instead of boring scripts like opeing a website and thats it. pretty boring ㅤ

-(REMINDER THESE ARE NOT PERFECT SCRIPTS MAY NEED TO REDO SOME FOR THEM TO WORK)
+ㅤ
 but with some of these scripts you can get more BLUETOOTH keyboard access!
+ㅤ
+ㅤ
 such as:
+ㅤ
 ㅤ
 ㅤ
 The "Caught in 4k" Script